-Introducing the Global X Hydrogen ETF (HYDR)Preview
+Introducing the Global X Hydrogen ETF (HYDR)Listen

 On July 14th 2021, we listed the Global X Hydrogen ETF (HYDR) on Nasdaq.
 HYDR is designed to provide exposure to companies that are positioned to benefit from advances in the global hydrogen industry, including those involved in hydrogen production, fuel cells, hydrogen technology, and hydrogen implementation.

 Achieving net-zero emissions is among the most pressing and globally shared objectives of the 21st century.
 Hydrogen is key to these plans.

 Our planet’s climate is changing for the worse.
 Last fall, we published a report that touched on how temperatures are rising and why this presents existential threats to billions around the world, including submerged coastlines, more natural disasters, lethal heatwaves, and crumbling economies.
 Since then, 2020 tied 2016 for being the hottest year on record, and temperatures in 2021 are already reaching new, and sometimes lethal, heights.1,2 Portland, Oregon just recorded all-time high temperatures on three straight days that registered ~40⁰F hotter than historical June averages and resulted in 116 deaths.3,4 And around the world, in Siberia, Moscow, and throughout Central and Eastern Europe, similar heatwaves are bearing down on populations.5 The root of these changes, however, is the same as ever.